A Generalist Dynamics Model for Control: Experiments

 \paragraph{Comparing to a different pre-training set.} As mentioned earlier, the pre-training data set only contains data from environments that are entirely different from \texttt{cartpole}.
 We also tested including data from \texttt{double cartpole} and \texttt{triple cartpole} in the pre-training data.
 These environments are still quite different from \texttt{cartpole} (more degrees of freedom, different kinematics), but are arguably more related to cartpole than the environments originally in our pre-training set.
 They can be considered to be closer to our target environment in the space of environments, potentially allowing the generalist model to few-shot-interpolate easier to the target environment.
 Indeed, after including \texttt{double cartpole} and \texttt{triple cartpole} in the pre-training set, the results improve significantly over the original setting (see Fig.\ \ref{fig:cartpole_fewshot_results}).

 \paragraph{Comparing to baselines - the data efficiency perspective.} We also compare the generalization results with the best-performing MLP specialist from section \ref{sec:expert_model_results}.
 This baseline is trained from scratch on the same data that was used for fine-tuning the TDM; again we use $3$ independent data sets and training runs each.
 The MLP baseline (ca. 400k parameters, the TDM has ca. 77M) works better for very small amounts of data ($10$ episodes), but after that, the pre-trained generalist TDMs have a growing advantage.
 In other words, given moderate amounts of data (ca. $100$ to $1000$ episodes), the fine-tuned generalist is the best model we were able to train in all of our experiments, including low-expressivity baselines.
+In this regime, the generalist TDM needs almost $2$ orders of magnitude less data to achieve the same performance.
 This is not because the generalist TDM has an inherently better sample efficiency (compare the from-scratch TDM to the MLP baseline), but rather it \textit{more than compensates} its initially lower sample efficiency by exploiting its capability to generalize from other environments.

+The generalist TDM does not reach expert performance in the regime of $100$ to $1000$ episodes, but its much higher sample efficiency here has important practical utility, for example to warm-start exploration of a specialist agent.